ArturTelo/SpaceWarsGame/README.md

     - Ensure smooth and responsive controls for the player's spaceship, allowing easy navigation and shooting.

 12. **Power-ups:**
-    - Include 4 power-ups that provide temporary benefits to the player, such as increased damage on the player shots, invincibility for 20 seconds, double the player speed and doulbe the player shots speed.
+    - Include 4 power-ups that provide temporary benefits to the player, such as increased damage on the player shots, invincibility for 20 seconds, double the player speed and double the player shots speed.

 13. **High Score Tracking:**
     - Keep track of the player's highest score across multiple game sessions.